esa/nanosat-mo-framework/README.md

 ## Release
 The latest NMF SDK release tag can be downloaded in [Releases].
 However, the currently recommended distribution channel is directly from Git repository.

-## Getting Started

-### Building
+## Building

 Prerequisites:

 - Java SDK 1.8 or higher
 - Apache Maven

+Instructions:

+1. Clone this repository

-Clone this repository, set the environment variable NMF\_HOME with the path to this repository's root directory and run `mvn install` in the root directory.
+2. Set the environment variable NMF\_HOME with the path to this repository's root directory

+3. Run in the root directory: `mvn install`

 Note that the errors about missing module descriptors during Javadoc generation are to be expected and non breaking.

-In order to produce independently runnable Java executables (JAR artifacts with dependencies - equivalent of statically linked executables), use `mvn install -P assembly-with-dependencies`.
+In order to produce independently runnable Java executables (JAR artifacts with dependencies - equivalent of statically linked executables), use `mvn install -P assembly-with-dependencies`

+## Getting Started

 ### SDK and examples